15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 Best Time to Visit Islamorada

-However, Islamorada is prone to hurricanes, so it’s recommended that you avoid the hurricane season, which tends to reach its peak between August and September.
+Temperature-wise, Islamorada is a delight no matter what time of the year you visit.
+However… the Florida Keys are prone to hurricanes, so it’s recommended that you avoid the hurricane season, which tends to reach its peak between August and September.

 According to most visitors (including me!), the time between March and May is the best time to visit Islamorada because you won’t have too many crowds visiting during the summer and the temperatures are just right.